-The consolidated financial statements relate to the Company and its subsidiaries (together referred to as the "Group") and the Group's interests in associates.
+The consolidated financial statements relate to the Company and its subsidiaries (together referred to as the "Group").

 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.